 Kerlingarfjöll is a popular hiking area located in Icelandic highlands, in the middle of the country.
 Volcanic activity hasn't faded away completely and is still felt through geothermal activity.
-Hveradalir or The valley of hot springs is a magical place: the pillars of smoke rise right from rusty-red mountains painted here and there with neon-greed moss and crystal blue glacial rivers.
-As you hike up, and such a picture reveals below, you may feel as if you've entered some other world.
+Hveradalir or The valley of hot springs is a magical place: the pillars of smoke rise right from rusty-red mountains painted here along with the neon-green moss and crystal blue glacial rivers.
+As you hike up, you'll see a beautiful landscape appear in front of you, you may feel as if you've entered some other world.
 Photographers come here for their best shots.
-However, pictures will never embrace what you can feel being there yourself and watching the beauty with your eyes.
+However, pictures will never embrace what you can feel by being there yourself and experiencing the beauty with your own eyes!

-The Hveradalir area is accessible only in the summertime, from late June to mid- or late September.
-Although snow melts revealing the trails with fascinating landscapes around, some stretches might be still covered in snow.
-Moreover, hiking conditions may also vary—don't be surprised if you spot a small avalanche on the mountainside.
+The Hveradalir area is accessible only in the summertime, from late June to mid or late September.
+Although snow melts revealing the trails with fascinating landscapes around, some stretches might still be covered with snow.
+Moreover, hiking conditions may also vary, so don't be surprised if you spot a small avalanche on the mountainside.
 Also, there could be crevasses in the Fannborg Glacier.

 Regardless of being an area of geothermal activity, Kerlingarfjöll once used to be a popular summer skiing destination.
-Since 2000 local ski school has been closed due to the temperature rise—there's too little snow to enjoy winter sports.
-All the same, two mountains (Fannborg and Snækollur) are still suitable for skiing enthusiasts.
-But you'll have to do a demanding hike for the sake of a ride (there are no facilities).
+Since 2000, a local ski school has been closed down due to the geothermal temperature rise and because there's too little snow to enjoy winter sports.
+However, the two mountains (Fannborg and Snækollur) are still suitable and accessible for skiing enthusiasts.
+But you'll have to do a demanding hike for the sake of a ride (there are no lift facilities).